 After Las Vegas massacre, Trump silent on gun control

-WASHINGTON: President Donald Trump condemned the massacre of 59 Las Vegas concert goers as an "act of pure evil" on Monday (Oct 2), but refrained from addressing calls for gun control or the motives for the worst mass shooting in recent US history.
+Washington: President Donald Trump condemned the massacre of 58 Las Vegas concert goers as an "act of pure evil" on Monday (Oct 2), but refrained from addressing calls for gun control or the motives for the worst mass shooting in recent US history.

 Barack Obama wept as he tried to soothe the nation after the 2012 Sandy Hook primary school shooting, George W. Bush told Americans that the "nation grieves" after a similar outrage at Virginia Tech university.